jayasurya0007/stock-spot/ENHANCED_DESCRIPTION_TEST.md

 ```

 ### Frontend Test:

+#### Adding New Product:
 1. Log in as a merchant
 2. Navigate to Add Product page
-3. Fill in basic product information
+3. Fill in basic product information (name, price, quantity)
 4. Click "✨ Enhance with AI" button
-5. Review the enhanced description
+5. Review the enhanced description and suggested category
-6. Choose between original and enhanced description
+6. Choose between original and AI-generated content
 7. Submit the form

+#### Updating Existing Product:
+1. Log in as a merchant
+2. Navigate to your product dashboard
+3. Click "Edit" on any existing product
+4. Modify product information as needed
+5. Click "✨ Enhance with AI" button to get new suggestions
+6. Choose between current and AI-generated content
+7. Update the product

 ## Expected Results